jpsxlr8/Self-Driving-Car/README.md

 # Self-Driving-Car
-A project based on image processing based using CNN and OpenCV based on Image Processing using Convolutional Neural Networks + OpenCV.
+A project based on image processing using CNN and OpenCV based on Image Processing using Convolutional Neural Networks + OpenCV.

 The project aims to build a monocular vision autonomous car prototype using Raspberry Pi as a processing chip interfaced with a camera.It is based on Image Processing using Deep learning + OpenCV,which classifies between the various images.